Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions

-LLMs are the most important part of LPTMs.
-LLMs represent another major category of generative models, represented by GPT \cite{GPT3}, LLaMA \cite{LLaMA}, Gemini \cite{Gemini}, DeepSeek \cite{DeepSeekV3}, etc. They typically adopt an autoregressive approach to model the conditional probability $P(x_t|x_{<t})$ at each token position in a sequence, where $x_t$ represents the $t$th token in the output sequence.
+LLMs are the most important part of LPTMs, represented by GPT \cite{GPT3}, LLaMA \cite{LLaMA}, Gemini \cite{Gemini}, DeepSeek \cite{DeepSeekV3}, etc. They typically adopt an autoregressive approach to model the conditional probability {$P(\mathbf{x_t}|\mathbf{x_{<t}})$} at each token position in a sequence, where {$\mathbf{x}_t$ }represents the $t$th token in the output sequence.
 This allows them to generate a wide range of outputs, including natural language text, programming code, structured instructions, and more.

 Some of the latest foundation models have evolved from traditional LLMs into what are now called large reasoning models, such as DeepSeek-R1 \cite{DeepSeek-R1}.
 These models are typically fine-tuned on top of LLMs using reinforcement learning to promote step-by-step reasoning or tree-search-like problem-solving behaviors, often with a focus on enabling reflection and self-correction.
 DeepSeek-R1, for example, is built using group relative policy optimization (GRPO) training guided by feedback from DeepSeek-V3 \cite{DeepSeekV3}’s judgment feedback.
 Closely related are mathematical LLMs, such as rStar-Math \cite{rStarMath2025}, DeepSeek-Prover-V2 \cite{DeepSeekProverV2}, MINIMO \cite{FormalMath2024Intrinsic}, and LLMOPT \cite{LLMOPT2025}, which specialize in mathematical reasoning tasks.
-These models often adapt general reasoning methods to math problems, commonly incorporating inference-time scaling (a strategy akin to extending thinking time in humans) and leveraging tree search to improve logical depth.
+These models often adapt general reasoning methods to math problems, commonly incorporating inference-time scaling (akin to extending thinking time in humans) and leveraging tree search to increase logical depth.

 In parallel, some models aim to fundamentally rethink the architecture and training strategies of LLMs, particularly through diffusion-based language models and world models.
 LLaDA \cite{LLaDA2025} and MMaDA \cite{MMaDA} use diffusion processes instead of autoregressive generation, enabling controllable output lengths, denoising-style masked generation, and multi-modal input-output support.
 World models, on the other hand, aim to learn latent representations of physical environments and predict object dynamics within them.
-Notably, the latest V-JEPA 2 \cite{V-JEPA-2} is pre-trained on large-scale unlabeled video data and further fine-tuned on a small set of robotic control videos to enable V-JEPA 2 AC to support zero-shot robotic control.
+Notably, the latest V-JEPA 2 \cite{V-JEPA-2} is pre-trained on large-scale unlabeled video data and then fine-tuned on a small set of robotic control videos, enabling V-JEPA 2 AC to support zero-shot robotic control.